 Satan has deceived the whole world ( Revelation 12:9 ), so the people brought back to life in this resurrection will not have had a real understanding of God’s truth or a full opportunity to repent and be saved.
 That’s why our merciful God opens the “books”—the books of the Bible—to their understanding.
 He also opens the Book of Life—and the opportunity to be written in it.

 As Christians today are being judged during this physical life ( 1 Peter 4:17 ), the judgment during the second resurrection will also include time for education, repentance, commitment and evaluation.
-We’ll see more about this when we read from Ezekiel 37 later this week.
+We’ll see more about this when we read from Ezekiel 37.

 For more about this second resurrection, read our article “The Last Great Day: The Final Harvest.”